Graphic Novels and The(ir) World

 ~Creator and Created: Interactions and interpolations between authors and audience.

-~Restarting the Canon: what are the implication of the restart in universes such as Marcel and DC and do they represent the opportunity to reopen ongoing conversations?
+~ Restarting the Canon: what are the implication of the restart in universes such as Marvel and DC and what are its implications?

 What to Send: